-What happened to Shirley Temple after she grew up?
+What happened to Shirley Temple after being an incredibly famous child actor?
+(1946)

 Even back in 1946 — much as we may do even today — people wondered: What happened to Shirley Temple when her movie star career waned?

 At that time, as young newlywed, Temple made an effort to relaunch her career, as a post-war world watched to see if she could recapture that Hollywood magic once again.

 What they — and she — couldn’t have known at that time was that her next major triumphs were to come off the silver screen.
 In 1950, dissatisfied with being cast in work she considered low quality, she announced her retirement from acting, and started pursuing interests in the political arena.

 In the following decades, she would host a TV program, fundraise for the Republican Party, and even run for Congress in California.
 While she didn’t win that race, she did go on to serve in the Nixon, Ford and George H. W. Bush administrations in a diplomatic capacity.

 Married twice (her second marriage lasted 55 years, until she was widowed), Shirley Temple had three children.

 While she did not capture movie star fame again later in life, she remained famous and appreciated for her diplomatic and civic efforts.
 Shirley Temple lived a rich and dynamic life right up until her death in 2014 at age 85.

 Shirley has faced the problem of growing up

 The little girl who led the movie-star popularity list during the first three of Life’s 10 years spent most of the decade worrying about growing up.